Aespa: 2020–2021: Introduction, debut, "Next Level", and Savage

-On September 14, 2021, SM Entertainment announced Aespa would release their first extended play, Savage.
-The album contains six tracks, including the lead single of the same name.
-It was released on October 5.
-The extended play marked Aespa's first and highest entry on the US Billboard 200, peaking at number 20, and debuted atop the Gaon Album Chart.
-Within 15 days of release, Savage was reported to have sold 513,292 copies.
-Aespa performed at the 2021 Macy's Thanksgiving Day Parade, making them the first Korean girl group to perform at the event.
+On October 13, Aespa was included in People magazine's Ones to Watch 2021 list as a "Rising Star".
+On November 25, the group performed on a float, celebrating women in STEM, at the 95th Macy's Thanksgiving Day Parade, making them the first Korean girl group to perform at the parade.
 On December 2, they won their first Daesang (Stage of the Year) at the Asia Artist Awards.
 Two days later, on December 4, the group won their second Daesang (Record of the Year) at the 2021 Melon Music Awards.

-On November 4, it was announced that Aespa would be releasing a remake of S.E.S.'s "Dreams Come True" on December 20.
+On November 4, it was announced that Aespa would be releasing a remake of S.E.S.'s "Dreams Come True" on December 20 for SM's Remastering Project and as the lead single of the SM Town album, 2021 Winter SM Town: SMCU Express.
 The music video for the song was directed by Lucid Colour and choreographed and visually directed by BoA.
 The song peaked at number eight on the Gaon Digital Chart and at number seven on the Billboard World Digital Songs chart.